Why It Works

 The question, of course, is how do you make the most out of both the flesh and the shell?
 I use a three-step process.
 First, I marinate the shrimp.
 Next, I infuse oil with flavor from the shell.
 Finally, I gently cook the marinated shrimp in the flavored oil, doubling up on shrimp flavor.
 And while I'm at it, I use the same process to introduce layers of garlic flavor.

 Depending on how you introduce and cook garlic, its flavors can vary pretty drastically.
-When it comes to my raw shrimp, I like to add plain grated garlic.
+When it comes to my raw shrimp, I like to add finely minced garlic.
 The shrimp only cook for a few moments later on, so the garlic remains nearly raw—it cooks just enough to get rid of its raw edge, while still maintaining its spicy bite.

 Oil and salt also go into the marinade, along with a dash of baking soda.
 Why salt and baking soda?
 It's a trick I learned when working on my recipe for The Best Wonton Soup.